rashidi/android-fugumod-kernel-updater-for-galaxy-nexus/README.md

 # Copyrights

 The image being used as the icon launcher and logo on this repository is a property of Renaud Allard.
-Code unless being stated are developed by me.

 [1]: http://fugumod.org/galaxy_nexus/